sjproctor/learn-academy-assessments/Week-5-Assessment/rails-questions.md

-# ASSESSMENT 5: Rails Practical Questions
+# ASSESSMENT 5: Database and Active Record Practical Questions

+1. What is SQL?

+  Structured Query Language, the collection of languages used to interact with a relational db.

+2. What the PostgreSQL query that would return all the content in a particular table?

+  SELECT * FROM table_name

-1. What is the command to create a new Rails application with a Postgres database?
+3. What is the command to create a new Rails application with a PostgreSQL database?

-rails new my_app -d postgresql -T
+  $ rails new my_rails_app -d postgresql -T

-2. Explain each section of the following route:  get '/library/:id' => 'book#show'

-get - the http verb associated with the route library - the url path
-:id - the param of id to pass the appropriate information book - the name of the controller show - the name of the method in the controller

-3. Oops, I forgot to add a foreign key to my model.
-Describe the steps to remedy this mistake.

-- generate a migration called something like add_foreign_key_to_table_name
-- $ rails generate migration add_foreign_key_to_table_name
-- in *db/migrate* add a line to the change method: add_column :table_name :table_id :integer
-- $ rails db:migrate

-4. What is the command to generate a Rails model for a person table with columns named shirt, pants, and shoes?
+4. What is the command to generate a Rails model for a meals table with columns named breakfast, lunch, and dinner?

-$ rails generate model Person shirt:string pants:string shoes:string
+  $ rails g (generate) model Meal breakfast:string lunch:string dinner:string

-5. I want to add validations to the model from question 4 to ensure no one can make a new entry without data in all the columns.
-How do I do that?

-validates :shirt, :pants, :shoes, presence: true
+5. What is a migration?
+Why would you use one?

+  Migrations are use to edit the db.
+The db cannot be edited directly.

+6. What is the command to generate a migration file?

+  $ rails g (generate) migration AddColumnToTable

-6. What is the naming convention for generating a Rails model?
+7. What is the naming convention for generating a Rails model?
 What is the naming convention for the table that is generated with this command?

   Rails model: PascalCase, singular
   Table: snake_case, plural

+8. What is the schema file in a Rails application?
+Can you modify the schema directly?
+Why or why not?

+  Schema is a representation of the db.
+You can't modify the schema because it is only a representation of the db.
+The way to change the db is through migrations.

+9. What is the Rails console?

+  An irb session, build into the Rails environment, can interact with the model
+  $ rails c

+10. What is the Rails console command to see all the content in a particular table?

+  ModelClassName.all